lonycell/grafana.v7/docs/sources/developers/plugins/add-support-for-variables.md

 SELECT * FROM services WHERE id = "auth-api"
 ```

-Grafana provides a couple of helper functions to interpolate variables in a string template.
+ThingSPIN provides a couple of helper functions to interpolate variables in a string template.
 Let's see how you can use them in your plugin.

 ## Interpolate variables in panel plugins